mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/02_ownership/dont_panic/dont_panic.md

 ### But wait, we ended up with an `unwrap()` anyway.
 Did we then improve at all?

 Actually, yes.
 Now, the function (here: `div()`) with some (possibly complex) logic **only accepts** (so that the compiler verifies that in compile-time) valid arguments.
 This way, the function's code can be simpler (no invalid-input-related error handling).
-Also, it's easier to convince yourself that your number is nonzero that to make sure that it upholds all guarantees required in the docs of the function containing logic.
+Also, it's easier to convince yourself that your number is nonzero than to make sure that it upholds all guarantees required in the docs of the function containing logic.

 ---